 Hear the real voices of the prominent people during Japanese invasions like President Quezon, Mac-Arthur, and Sato and the events that happened in Malinta Tunnel.
 Just be careful because it’s too dark and creepy somehow.

-7. CORREGIDOR TOUR IS an excellent family BONDING
+7. CORREGIDOR ISLAND TOUR IS an excellent family BONDING

 You know what they say, a family that travels together, stays together.
 It is a place where any age will learn and enjoy.